Plastic Surgeon

-Rhinoplasty, more commonly known as a nose job or nose reshaping surgery, comprises a group of operations designed to improve nasal aesthetics, while preserving (or improving) nasal airflow and breathing.
+Rhinoplasty, more commonly known as a nose job or nose surgery, comprises a group of operations designed to improve nasal aesthetics while preserving (or improving) nasal airflow and breathing.
+“Noses are my passion, which, like clefts, truly combine surgical skills with a degree of artistry.”

-This leaves one with a small scar across the columella, which usually fades to be come barely visible over time.
-Still today, I make use of this approach in complex secondary nose-jobs (where patients have had prior rhinoplasty) Over the past 2-3 years I have been very fortunate to begin the journey of moving away from traditional open approach, reduction rhinoplasty to a new movement in rhinoplasty surgery – that of Preservation Rhinoplasty.
-Where possible nowadays, I will try, in suitable primary patients, to use part or all of the preservation rhinoplasty philosophy.
+The open approach leaves one with a small scar across the columella, which usually fades to be come barely visible over time.
+Still today, I make use of this approach in complex secondary nose-jobs (where patients have had prior rhinoplasty) Over the past 6 years I have been very fortunate to begin the journey of moving away from traditional open approach, reduction rhinoplasty to a new movement in rhinoplasty surgery – that of Preservation Rhinoplasty.
+Where possible nowadays, I will try, in all suitable primary patients, to use part or all of the preservation rhinoplasty philosophy.

-The operation is performed under general anaesthetic.
+The Rhinoplasty operation is performed under general anaesthetic.
 Once asleep, local anaesthetic is injected in to the nose to limit bleeding and enable better visualisation.
-I do some surgeries “open” and others “closed” using preservation techniques.
+I do most primary surgeries “closed” using preservation techniques.
 All elements are addressed to varying degrees to include tip manipulation, bridge adjustment and narrowing of the nasal bones when indicated.

 Over the past several years, increasing importance has been placed on the functional aspect of rhinoplasty – the idea being to have an aesthetic nose that functions (breathes) as well, or better than pre-operatively.
 As such, we often have to address the nasal septum (internal cartilage) by septoplasty, and use some of this septal cartilage to support certain structures, notably the adjusted tip .
 Previously somewhat neglected, this type of functional surgery is currently commonly performed as part of a modern rhinoplasty.